brianlockwoodwork/ERP_for_fitness_studio/README.md

 ---

-## 🧠 Today’s Topic: Financial Analysis — The Control Center 🧭 of Your Business Empire
+## Financial Analysis — The Control Center of Your Business

 Originally built with ❤️ for **Fitness Studios**, especially the ones using ERPs that *try* to do it all… but kinda flop when it comes to: